Initial Accreditation Process

 Application

-Accreditation and Evaluation Workshop
+Accreditation Workshop

 Analytic Self-Evaluation Report (ASER)